Listening to podcasts is an excellent way to learn new things and stay entertained while planning lessons, tidying your apartment or working out.

 1. The Pearson English Podcast

-What better place to start than the new Pearson English Podcast.
-With new episodes being released each month, we speak with experts and innovators who share their experiences and present their take on new teaching trends.
+What better place to start than the Pearson English Podcast.
+We speak with experts and innovators who share their experiences and present their take on new teaching trends.
+There are 23 episodes in total packed with actionable insights.

 2. The EdTech Podcast